Floydlang/floyd/Docs/Floyd script reference.md

 A collection that maps a key to a value.
 Unsorted.
 Like a C++ map.

-You make a new dictionary and specify its elements liek this:
+You make a new dictionary and specify its elements like this:

 	[string: int] a = ["red": 0, "blue": 100,"green": 255];